volkanakkus/nuxt-lottie/README.md

 npx nuxi module add lottie
 ```

-That will automatically install the module and add it to your `nuxt.config.ts` file.
+That's it ✨ Now you can use the `<Lottie>` component in your Vue files.
+That prompt will automatically install the module and add it to your `nuxt.config.ts` file.

 #### Manual Installation

-Add `nuxt-lottie` to your project using your preferred package manager.
+If you prefer manual installation, you can add `nuxt-lottie` to your project using your preferred package manager.

 ```bash
 # Using yarn